algonell/traders-tools/README.md

     .^ and some tests to be performed today
     @ this is a big topic (same text as in the first symbol)
     ```
+## Quotes
+* Don’t underestimate the time it takes to develop an edge [Linda Raschke]

+* Those who work that hard deserve their success; no apology is necessary [Victor Sperandeo]